Rabat Walking Tour, Mdina

 3

-Basilica of St Paul
+Basilica of St. Paul

-3) Basilica of St Paul
+3) Basilica of St. Paul

-The Basilica of St. Paul in Rabat, stands as a historical and religious treasure deeply entwined with the rich tapestry of Maltese history.
+The Basilica of Saint Paul in Rabat, stands as a historical and religious treasure deeply entwined with the rich tapestry of Maltese history.
 This venerable church is situated on a site that has witnessed centuries of transformation, beginning with its origins in the ancient Roman city of Melite, which encompassed the present-day areas of Mdina and much of Rabat.

 It is worth noting that several churches preceded the current basilica, which itself was constructed in the 17th century.
 In 1336, Bishop Hilarius referred to the church as "ecclesia Sancti Pauli de crypta," acknowledging its existence and the presence of a cemetery and the remnants of a Roman ditch.

-The present-day Basilica of St. Paul was commissioned to replace a previous church completed in 1578.
+The present-day Basilica of Saint Paul was commissioned to replace a previous church completed in 1578.
 This ambitious endeavor was made possible through the generous contributions of Guzmana Navarra, a noblewoman, and was executed based on architectural plans prepared by Francesco Buonamici.
 Construction commenced in 1653 and reached completion in 1683 under the skilled hands of Lorenzo Gafà.

 4